jeromegamez/terraform-aws-enforce-mfa/README.md

 This module implements the instructions provided in the AWS Documentation: [Enable Your Users to Configure Their Own Credentials and MFA Settings](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_users-self-manage-mfa-and-creds.html).

+This version of the module uses terraform v0.12.x.
+If you want to use a previous version of terraform please use the release 1.0.0 of this module.

 ## Usage

 ```tf